 Cooked foods are some more delicious food to consume, but it isn’t always possible to do so.
 With this in mind, I suggest that you store non-cooking items and those simple to reheat.

-It’ll be great if you will be in a perfect environment where you could at least have access to water and heat.
+It’ll be great if you are in a perfect environment where you can at least have access to water and heat.

 But you never know what kind of emergency you’ll have, so make sure you have the means to cook food in a crisis.
 It might be a grill, an oven, or a camp stove.
 Be creative and learn how to improvise as well as this will help you have a variety of cooking methods anywhere you go.

 Because many crises, such as a snowfall or a hurricane, include the loss of power, you should stock non-perishable items for your two-week emergency supply.

 When the power goes out, start consuming as many perishable foods as possible and know how to store them well.
 You can use a canner to preserve goods with a barbecue, campfire, or gas stove.